ytti/oxidized-web/docs/development.md

 Changes to haml templates are reloaded on the fly.
 For changes to the ruby scripts, you have to stop an restart `bundle exec oxidized`.

-## Paralell development between oxidized and oxidized-web
+## Parallel development between oxidized and oxidized-web
 You may need to make some changes in oxidized **and** oxidized-web.
 For this, git clone oxidized and oxidized-web in a common root directory.